ivanxavier7/three.js/01 - Basic/README.md

 ```

+## 5.2 - Delta Time

-To sync frames in any device we need time difference implementation
+To sync frames in any device we need time difference implementation, `deltaTime`.

 ``` javascript